bowman2001/perplexdoc/content/blog/replacements/index.md

 draft: true
 ---

-They let Hugo inject some missing inline HTML tags and can be used in Markdown instead of raw HTML.
+Surrounding chunks of text with the single curly braces `{` and `}` and a special ASCII sign lets Hugo inject inline HTML tags with regular expressions.
+This kind of replacement code can be used in Markdown instead of enabling raw HTML.
 {.p-first} <!--more-->

-My first implementation fell short, because I cleared the inserted HTML with the obligatory function [{$safeHTML}](https://gohugo.io/functions/safehtml/) without considering the consequences.
-It was possible to place HTML tags inside the replacement codes!
-The replacements did all look like that:
+The codes all look like `{*text}`, where `*` is a placeholder for an ASCII sign triggering the indented replacement.
+The one for the insertion tag `<ins>` uses `+` as identification character and triggers the following replacement.

 ```go-html-template
 replaceRE `\{\+([^}]*)\}` "<ins>$1</ins>"